blukii/Developers/blukiiHub/README.md

 You have successfully completed the initial commissioning.
 A more detailed explanation and description of all functions can be found here: [API Documentation](doku_api_en.md)

+The configuration file of the blukii Hub with a detailed explanation for the different parameters can be found here: [blukii Hub Configuration File](configuration_en.md)